nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

 </div>

 \
 Let's keep the remaining time open to explore other `dplyr` functions.
-They are listed in the [Function reference](https://dplyr.tidyverse.org/reference/index.html) but the most useful ones are:
+They are described in the [Data transformation](https://r4ds.hadley.nz/data-transform) section and listed in the [Function reference](https://dplyr.tidyverse.org/reference/index.html) but the most useful ones are:

 * `dplyr::select()`
 * `dplyr::filter()`
 * `dplyr::arrange()`